xitu/gold-miner/article/2020/nextjs-vs-nuxtjs-vs-gatsbyjs.md

 # NextJS vs. NuxtJS vs. GatsbyJS

-#### Which is the best JavaScript framework for server-side rendering?

 ![Photo by [Kara Eads](https://unsplash.com/@karaeads) on [Unsplash](https://unsplash.com/)](https://cdn-images-1.medium.com/max/2000/0*nyUWEd-FwoOs3oyI)

 Server-side rendering is the process of taking a client-side JavaScript framework website and rendering it to static HTML and CSS on the server.